 Current legal status of NC sports betting

-For the time being, North Carolina residents (and guests who would like to place sports wagers) have three land-based options.
-The three locations are all tribal facilities, and they were granted the right to offer onsite sports betting through the passage of S154 in 2019.
+Until March 11, North Carolina residents 21 and over (and guests who would like to place sports wagers) have three land-based options.
+The three locations are all tribal facilities, and they were granted the right to offer on-site sports betting through the passage of Senate Bill 154 in 2019.
 The first legal bet in state history occurred two years later in 2021.

 The three locations where you can place a sports bet legally in North Carolina are: